 We do this by providing one to one counselling, group programmes and through community projects

 WHERE WE WORK

-We deliver counselling in 23 centres across Stockport.
-We counsel in our central ‘Beacon House’, 20 schools and in two other local charity centres.
+We deliver counselling in Stockport and the surrounding regions.
+We counsel in our central ‘Beacon House’, in over 20 schools and in two other local charity centres.

 Respectful – We do not judge; we listen and understand

 Inclusive – We are accessible to everyone and treat everyone as an individual

 Friendly- We’re warm, caring and we’ll support you

 Professional- We care about the quality of what we do and we are committed to self-development